What Is Kubernetes DaemonSet and How to Use It?

 image: nginx:latest

-Adding the ssd=true label to a new node is going to deploy the nginx-ssd-storage Pod to that node.
-If a label is removed from a node, the DaemonSet controller removes the Pod as well.
+Adding the ssd=true label to a new node deploys the nginx-ssd-storage pod to that node.
+If a label is removed from a node, the DaemonSet controller also removes the pod.

-The OnDelete update strategy was the only way to update Pods managed by a DaemonSet in early Kubernetes versions (prior to version 1.6).
-An OnDelete approach requires you to delete each Pod manually.
-Only then is the DaemonSet able to create a new Pod using the new configuration.
+Before Kubernetes version 1.6, the OnDelete update strategy was the only way to update pods managed by a DaemonSet.
+This approach required users to delete each pod manually before the DaemonSet could create a new pod using the new configuration.

 Recent Kubernetes versions use rolling updates by default.
-The update strategy is defined using the spec.updateStrategy.type field.
-The default value is set to RollingUpdate.
+The update strategy is defined in the spec.updateStrategy.type field, and the default value is set to RollingUpdate.

-The rolling update strategy removes old Pods and creates new ones instead.
+The rolling update strategy removes old pods and creates new ones.
 The process is automatic and controlled.
-Deleting and creating all the Pods at the same time can lead to unavailability and prolonged downtime.
+Simultaneously deleting and creating all the pods can lead to unavailability and prolonged downtime.

-Two parameters allow you to control the update process:
+Two parameters allow the control of the update process:

-• updateStrategy.rollingUpdate.maxUnavailable allows you to define the number of Pods that can be upgraded at the same time.
-The value of this parameter is highly dependent on the type of application being deployed.
+• updateStrategy.rollingUpdate.maxUnavailable allows you to define the number of pods that can be upgraded simultaneously.
+The value of this parameter is highly dependent on the type of the deployed application.
 It is necessary to balance speed and safety to ensure high availability.

 Use the kubectl rollout command to check the status of a DaemonSet rolling upgrade: